 The actual switcher

 Now we need to create something that the user can click on to change the language instead of entering locale codes into the URL manually.
-To do this, we’ll add a very simple language control.
-Therefore, create a new resources/views/partials/language_switcher.blade.php
+To do this, add a simple language control.
+Create a new resources/views/partials/language_switcher.blade.php

 file with the following code: